Adventist Origins

 Thanks to advances in technology, the 1957 theory has been supported by fMRI scans in a 2009 study called Neural Activity Predicts Attitude Change in Cognitive Dissonance.
 This study visually demonstrates the brain’s neural activity in real time as it reacts to the discomfort caused by cognitive dissonance.

-But what is cognitive dissonance?
-Social psychologist Andy Luttrel gave a good example in a 2016 video.
-Someone who smokes cigarettes may hold the following thoughts at the same time: (1) I smoke cigarettes and (2) smoking cigarettes is unhealthy.
+To better understand this concept, let's explore an example from social psychologist Andy Luttrel.
+A person who smokes cigarettes may hold the following thoughts at the same time: (1) I smoke cigarettes and (2) smoking cigarettes is unhealthy.
 Having both of these conflicting thoughts creates a feeling of dissonance.

 To resolve this uncomfortable feeling, the person might do any one of the following:

-When people receive new information that causes them to experience cognitive dissonance, they may accept the information and change their beliefs or behaviors.
-But changing deeply-held beliefs can be extremely uncomfortable, so people often use various coping methods to avoid changing.
+When people learn new information and experience cognitive dissonance, they may accept the information and change their beliefs or behaviors.
+But changing deeply-held beliefs can be extremely uncomfortable, so people often use various coping methods to avoid questioning or changing their beliefs.
 Here are a few examples:

 To relieve their cognitive dissonance, many Millerites used some or all of the coping methods we just covered.
 While some left the movement entirely, many searched for information in the Bible to confirm their existing beliefs.
 Some came up with various rationalizations, others became defensive and insisted the millennium had already started, and many were proselytizing to convince others of their new theories.

 It is undeniable that the Millerites and early Adventists experienced intense cognitive dissonance.
-In fact, the first book written about cognitive dissonance, When Prophecy Fails, prominently features the Millerites and describes how their failed predictions led to greater expectations and more evangelism:
+The first book written about cognitive dissonance, When Prophecy Fails, prominently features the Millerites and describes how their failed predictions led to greater expectations and more evangelism:

 The two partial disconfirmations (April 23, 1843, and the end of the calendar year 1843) and one complete and unequivocal disconfirmation (March 21, 1844) served simply to strengthen conviction that the Coming was near at hand and to increase the time and energy that Miller’s adherents spent trying to convince others...
 Such conviction naturally prepared men to give a sympathetic ear to the proclamation that the day of the Lord would come on October 22.
 (Festinger et al. 19)